verus-lang/verus/source/docs/guide/src/logatom-spec.md

 The atomic update object bound by the above specification has type `AtomicUpdate<AX, AY, PredType>`.
 Similar to the invariant types in Verus, there is just one `AtomicUpdate` type provided by `vstd` that is *configured* using its last type argument (which we call the **predicate type**) using a trait implementation.

-The predicate type and it's trait implementation is generated automatically by Verus when the user writes an atomic specification.
+The predicate type and its trait implementation is generated automatically by Verus when the user writes an atomic specification.
 For the specification above, we generate (roughly) the following:

 ```rs